What to buy a cyclist for Christmas...

 £38 (unframed) (+£54 for framed) for A2

-English Cyclist kindly sent us a copy of this wonderful poster of Tour de France jerseys between 1903 (when the Tour began) and 2019.
-It's bright, eye-catching and an excellent choice for those that like their Tour de France trivia!
+This poster of Tour de France jerseys between 1903 (when the Tour began) and 2020 is bright, eye-catching and an excellent choice for those that like their Tour de France trivia!

 The poster is printed on 260gsm satin paper and feels good quality.
-We were provided with the A3 version in an unframed version, which arrived in perfect condition in a solid cardboard tube.
+We have the 2019 version of the poster in A3, unframed.
+It arrived in perfect condition in a solid cardboard tube.
 It's also possible to buy in A2 size and framed.

 Check the English Cyclist website for more information